(Last updated 20 February 2025)

 National Statement on Ethical Conduct in Research 2025

 The NHMRC has released a new 2025 version of the National Statement on Ethical Conduct in Human Research.
-The mandatory effective has now been extended to early 2026 (date to be confirmed), however, UniSQ is on track to implement the changes prior to the new year.
+The mandatory effective has now been extended to early 2026 (date to be confirmed).
 The human ethics application form is currently undergoing revision to align with revised guidance.
 The effective date for UniSQ will commence upon publication of the revised form (date to be confirmed).

 Key changes include a revised Section 4 on ethical considerations specific to participants in research.
 A summary of the changes are available on the NHMRC website.